shudingbo/sdb-schedule/README.md

-## Configuration
+## Configuration AND Configuration file Manager
+### Configuration
-  Config is josn file, defined the schedules,as shown below:
+  Configuration file using the json format, defined the schedules,as shown below:
 ```javascript
 {
 	"schedules":{